Tombstone (character): Fictional character biography

+During the "Gang War" storyline, Tombstone is shot by Shotgun while attending Janice Lincoln and Randy Robertson's wedding.
+This triggers the eponymous war as New York City's crime lords battle for his territory.
+Tombstone forms a truce with Spider-Man and She-Hulk to deal with the gang war.
+After freeing Shotgun from Madame Masque's control, Tombstone has his gang and the Sinister Syndicate retreat during the final fight between Spider-Man's allies and the Maggia.

+Tombstone later hired Doctor Tramma to work on an experiment that involved Hijack.
+When Hijack takes control of the drone at Rand Enterprises and it is encountered by Spider-Man and Spider-Girl, Tombstone orders Doctor Tramma to dispose of them.
+After Spider-Girl disables the drone, Doctor Tramma tells Tombstone that she will get back in operation as Tombstone leaves with Lady Bullseye.

 Powers and abilities

-Originally, Lonnie Lincoln had no powers, but was simply unnaturally tall with a near-peak human condition.
-Lincoln later gained actual powers as a result of this mutagenic reaction to an experimental preservative gas absorbed into his bloodstream.
+Originally, Lonnie Lincoln had no powers, but was simply unusually tall at near-peak human condition.
+Lincoln later gained actual powers as a result of a mutagenic reaction to an experimental preservative gas.
 He possesses physical strength and reflexes that have been increased far beyond his original limits to abnormal levels.
 Tombstone's body can withstand extreme temperatures, great impact forces, high caliber bullets, and even toxic vapors without sustaining injury.
 He has filed all his teeth into razor-sharp points for intimidation on rare occasions.

 Aside from these advantages, he also possesses unarmed combat skills with years of street fighting experience.
-Before gaining superpowers, Tombstone is capable of killing someone easily with his bare hands.
+Before gaining superpowers, Tombstone was capable of killing someone easily with his bare hands.
 He now combines those skills with physical prowess to create a unique fighting style that relies on intense speed or force to overwhelm his opponents.
 He is also highly proficient with conventional firearms and well-connected in the world of organized crime.

-Tombstone was also usually depicted as only being capable of speaking in whispers.
-However, after the exposure to Diox-3 at Oscorp, he is depicted speaking in tones approaching normal voice.